lexkoro/GothicTTS/README.md

 # GothicTTS
-GUI for a Text-To-Speech Model trained on Gothic Dataset
+Graphical User Interface for a Text-To-Speech Model trained on the Gothic Dataset